The Inverse Tarot

 Fertility, opportunities, and sustenance.
 Something to gain or grow from by making an investment.
 The acorn may be small, but has all the potential to grow into a grand tree.

-Ace of Swords upright
+Ace of Swords and Ace of Pentacles (upright)

 When the cards become reversed a new subject matter dominates the upper portion of the card, and a new keyword comes into focus.